stevenchen3/sbt-assembly-inside-docker/README.md

-# Reproduce `sbt assembly` inside Docker container
+# Reproducing `sbt assembly` inside Docker container

 Reproduce the issue when run `sbt assembly` inside Docker container.
 Briefly, the issue is that running `sbt assembly` inside Linux Docker container to package a Jar would encounter